Zora sourit: Music video

-"Zora sourit" music video was directed by Yannick Saillet and released on 1 September 1998.
+The music video for "Zora sourit" was directed by Yannick Saillet and released on 1 September 1998.
 The scenes with Dion were filmed on 30 July 1998 in Miami, Florida, while others were shot in Aubervilliers, Seine-Saint-Denis.
 The video is dedicated to Algerian women.
-It shows the titular character Zora walking down the street with a package, meeting with different reactions of people passing by.
+It shows the titular character Zora walking down the street with a package, receiving different reactions from people passing by.
 At the end, Zora sends her package to Algeria.
-The music video denounces racism and advocates tolerance.
+The music video denounces racism and promotes tolerance.
 In 2005, it was included on Dion's greatest hits DVD collection, On ne change pas.